Dangerous Dogs and Safeguarding Children

 2. Legislation Relating to Dangerous Dogs

-The Dangerous Dogs Act (1991) provides detailed information about the legislation covering certain types of dogs, sets out the responsibilities of the owners and described the actions that can be taken to remove and/or control dogs:
+The Dangerous Dogs Act (1991) was amended in 1997 and was introduced after a spate of dog attacks.
+It provides detailed information about the legislation covering certain breeds and types of dogs, sets out the responsibilities of the owners and describes the actions that can be taken to remove and/or control dogs.

-• Injuries inflicted by certain types of dog are likely to be especially serious and damaging.
-Strong, powerful dogs such as Pit Bull Types will often use their back jaws (as opposed to 'nipping') and powerful neck muscle to shake their victims violently as they grasp;
+- Injuries inflicted by certain types of dog are likely to be especially serious and damaging.
+Strong, powerful dogs such as Pit Bull Types will often use their back jaws (as opposed to 'nipping') and powerful neck muscles to shake their victims violently as they grasp;

 Part 7. of the Anti-social Behaviour, Crime and Policing Act 2014 strengthens powers to tackle irresponsible dog ownership by extending the offence of owning or being in charge of a dog that is dangerously out of control in a public place to also cover private places.
 It also provides that a dog attack on an assistance dog constitutes an aggravated offence.